 This is not to refute Vascepa’s benefit, which was convincing enough to win the product a risk-reduction claim on its US label last month.
 But Amarin could be alone in extolling this type of product's benefit, which it must also argue is sufficiently different from others to explain the contrasting results.

-Vascepa is the only advanced fish oil product comprised of pure eicosapentaenoic acid (EPA) – Epanova and CaPre, which also failed a phase III today, also contain docosahexanoic acid (DHA).
+Vascepa is the only advanced fish oil product composed of pure eicosapentaenoic acid (EPA) – Epanova and CaPre, which also failed a phase III today, also contain docosahexanoic acid (DHA).
 So, while today’s developments seems to rule out two competitors to Vascepa, for Amarin to really benefit they also need to yield evidence that they were never even in the same bucket.

 Advocates of the “pure EPA” theory have long argued that this is the case, largely because DHA can raise LDL-cholesterol levels, muting the beneficial effects of EPA.
 Until Astrazeneca details the data from Strength firm conclusions are hard to draw – all the company said today was that the study was to be closed after an interim review saw little chance of success.